Skip to main content

 Use emulate when:

-• Testing code that calls GitHub, Vercel, or Google APIs
+• Testing code that calls GitHub, Vercel, Google, Slack, Apple, Entra, AWS, Okta, Resend, Stripe, or MongoDB Atlas

 • You need state persistence across multiple API calls in a test